 Kids will absolutely love visiting Newton Farm, a working farm just outside of Forfar where you can enjoy a range of farm experiences.
 Take a guided tour to find out where your food comes from and meet the friendly animals including goats, sheep, pigs and even alpacas.

 Murton Farm and Nature Reserve is also a great spot for little ones.
 Meet the very friendly collection of animals and birds including the adorable Kune Kune pigs and enjoy the play area which has sand pits, pedal toys, and a variety of outdoor toys including in ground trampolines.
 There’s also a tearoom where you can enjoy a light lunch or a snack.

-Next door you’ll find Frosty’s Soft Play, a fantastic indoor play centre with excellent equipment providing an adventure for children of all ages, as well as a café serving home baking, snacks, hot & cold drinks.
+Frosty’s Soft Play is a fantastic indoor play centre with excellent equipment providing an adventure for children of all ages, as well as a café serving home baking, snacks, hot & cold drinks.